gatsbyjs/gatsby/docs/docs/graphql-reference.md

 ## Filter

-In this query `filter` and the `ne` (not equals) operator is used to show only results that have a title.
-You can find a good video tutorial on this [here](https://www.youtube.com/watch?v=Lg1bom99uGM).
+In this query the `filter` argument and the `ne` (not equals) operator are used to show only results that have a title.
+You can find a good video tutorial on this in the [LevelUpTuts Gatsby Tutorial #9: Filters & Sorting with GraphQL](https://www.youtube.com/watch?v=Lg1bom99uGM).

 ```graphql
 {